Qin Er Shi: Revolts

 Bandits and brigands grew in numbers from different directions to attack the Qin.
 Military leaders such as Chen Sheng delegitimized the rule of Qin Er Shi by claiming Fusu should have been made ruler.
-One of the immediate revolts was the 209 BCE Dazexiang Uprising.
+One of the immediate revolts was the Dazexiang Uprising in 209.
 The rebellion occurred in the territory that was formerly Chu state and claimed to be restoring Chu's greatness.

 Overall, Qin Er Shi was not able to contend with nationwide rebellions.
 He was not as capable as his father, and many revolts against him quickly erupted.
-His reign was a time of extreme civil unrest, and everything that had worked for the First Emperor had crumbled away within a short period.
+His reign was a time of extreme civil unrest, and everything the First Emperor had worked for crumbled away within a short period.
 Later, an envoy reported about the rebellion in court.
 The emperor was enraged, and the envoy was punished.
 Then, all other envoys reporting about uprisings would say that the bandits were being pursued and captured.
 Without any need to worry, the emperor was pleased.

-Death of ministers and generals
+Death of allies

 The bandits and brigands continued to grow in numbers.
-Chancellor Feng Quqi, Li Si and General Feng Jie came forward to complain that the Qin military could not hold off the increasing number of revolts.
+The chancellor Feng Quqi, Li Si and the general Feng Jie came forward to complain that the Qin military could not hold off the increasing number of revolts.
 They suggested for the construction of Epang Palace to be suspended lest the burden of tax should be too heavy.
 The emperor then questioned their loyalty.
-All three of them were handed to law officials, who subjected them to examinations to see if they were guilty of other crimes.
+All three of them were handed over to law officials, who subjected them to examinations to see if they were guilty of other crimes.
 Feng Quqi and Feng Jie committed suicide to avoid enduring disgrace.
-Li Si was put in prison, and then killed via the five pains punishment.
-Zhao Gao continued to push the emperor to find associates with loyalty and to punish those who show disloyalty with more severe penalties.
+Li Si was put in prison, and then killed via The Five Pains punishment.
+Zhao Gao continued to push the emperor to find associates with loyalty and to punish those who showed disloyalty with more severe penalties.
 Meng Yi and other chief ministers were executed.
 Twelve of the princes were executed in a marketplace in Xianyang.
 Ten princesses in Du were executed and their bodies were torn apart.